 What is bargello?

 Bargello is a type of tapestry with a long history.
-Initially thought to have been named after a pair of chairs that were found in the ‘Bargello Palace’ in Florence, Italy, the craft relies on layering up straight stitches to create geometric and very colourful patterns.
+Initially thought to have been named after a pair of chairs that were found in the ‘Bargello Palace’ in Florence, Italy, the craft relies on layering up straight stitches to create geometric and very colorful patterns.

-A simple and easy craft to master, Bargello is not only methodical and mindful, but once you know the basics, you’ll be creating your own patterns and colour palettes in next to no time.
+A simple and easy craft to master, Bargello is not only methodical and mindful, but once you know the basics, you’ll be creating your own patterns and color palettes in next to no time.